ulif/diceware/docs/wordlists.rst

   wordlist for use with binary-geared entities like computers or nerds.

-- `en_eff` (7776 words)
+- `en_eff` (7776 words, default)

-  This is the `long EFF wordlist`_ as published by the `Electronic Frontier Foundation`_ in mid-2016.
+  This is the `long EFF wordlist`_ as published by the `Electronic Frontier Foundation`_ in mid-2016 and used by default.
 They put real `scientific effort`_ into the creation of this list which might considerably ease the use of passphrases generated with it.
 When using real dice (or other six-based randomness generators) use is definitely recommended!

   Please note, that this is currently the only list, that provides the `prefix property`_.
 That means it contains no word which is a prefix